Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm

 for $n$ large enough. \end{theorem}

-Theorem~\ref{thm:sc} establishes that gSC achieves model selection consistency.
-Together, Theorems~\ref{thm:cp}--\ref{thm:sc} lead to the consistency of WEM.gSC.
+Theorem~\ref{thm:sc} establishes that gSa achieves model selection consistency.
+Together, Theorems~\ref{thm:cp} and~\ref{thm:sc} lead to the consistency of WCM.gSa, the methodology combining WCM-based gappy model sequence generation and Schwarz criterion-based model selection steps.
 Once the number of change points and their locations are consistently estimated, we can further improve the location estimators in $\wh\Cp$; Appendix~\ref{sec:refine} discusses a simple refinement procedure which achieves the minimax optimal localisation rate.